zahraghh/Two_Stage_SP/README.md

 ```
 pip install -r  /path/to/Two_Stage_SP-IMECE/requirements.txt
 ```

-To use this repository, you should directly compile the "main_two_stage_SP.py" code in the "Framework Test_University of Utah" folder.

 Have a look at the "Framework Test_University of Utah" folder.
 Four files are needed to compile the "main_two_stage_SP.py" code successfully:
 1. "Energy Components" folder containing energy components characteristics